D-MAN-I/Project-1/README.md

 ## Overview

-For the student's first coding *'project'* experience, I opted to undertake the Jeopardy game.
+For this student's first coding *'project'* experience, I opted to undertake the Jeopardy game.
 I created a basic, single-player version of the popular TV gameshow.

 When a player comes to the site, my hope is for the gamer to find a fun-filled, intuitive user experience.